tolitius/chazel/README.md

 clojure.lang.PersistentArrayMap
 ```

-Serialization is a big deal when the nodes are distributed, or when you connect to a remote hazelcast cluster. chazel solves this problem delegating it to an optional serializer.
-In case you need to use a different serializer, you can either send a pull request updating a `chazel.serializer` file, or specify your own secret serialize function in `put!` and `get`.
+In case you need to use a different serializer, you can either send a pull request updating [chazel.serializer](https://github.com/tolitius/chazel/blob/master/src/chazel/serializer.clj), or by specifying your own "secret" serialize function in `put!` and `get`.

 ## License